Monotonic Stack Code Template

 You are given an array temperatures

-that contains the daily temperatures for the past few days.
-You need to return an array of the same length where each element represents the number of days you have to wait until a warmer temperature; if there's no warmer day ahead, fill it with 0.
+that represents the daily temperatures.
+Return an array of the same length where each element represents the number of days you have to wait until a warmer temperature.
+If there is no future day with a warmer temperature, fill it with 0.
 The function signature is as follows:

 int[] dailyTemperatures(int[] temperatures);